Python Turtle - Lesson 6¶

 6print(-30 <= 3) # less than or equal to

-Predict the six values the Shell will display (hint, they will be either
+Predict what the six results will be (hint: each one will be either

-TrueorFalse).Run the code and see if your predictions are correct.
+TrueorFalse)Run your code and check if your predictions were correct

 1score = 10